 There are no lies when I tell you I've been eating this salad three times a week for lunch.
 Here's how I make it.

 I cook my chicken thighs in the Instant Pot while I make the dressing and saute up my fajita veggies (onions with red, yellow, and orange peppers.)
 You can use rotisserie chicken, chicken breast, or whatever protein you have hanging out in the fridge.

 Add a layer of mixed greens to a very spacious bowl and drizzle this dressing.
 Top that with black beans, your sauteed peppers and onions, a sprinkle of cheddar cheese, the chicken and a few slices of avocado.

 Optional: give that big salad another light drizzle of dressing and it's time to go to town on it.
 Yum!!!

 This bowl of goodness has all the big salad energy and we are here for it!

 If you make this, please tag me on social media so I can see your delicious eats!
 Don't forget to leave a rating and comment below.
 Thanks for supporting my small business!

-Blend all the ingredients at high speed until the oil emulsifies and blends into the other ingredients.
+- Blend all the ingredients at high speed until the oil emulsifies and blends into the other ingredients.
 The dressing will thicken slightly and be pale in color

 Just curious how long this would last in the fridge?
 Don't want to make too much at once and have it go bad on me 😬.
 Thanks!